qgist/pluginmanager-qep/APPLICATION.md

         - Implement tests for new plugin manager module.
 Required time: Roughly 1 to 2 full weeks.
         - Write documentation.
 Required time: Roughly 2 to 3 days.
     - Total allocated time for project: 5 weeks.
+    - I am planning to maintain this code long-term.